iandmozart/GeocodeCN/inst/README.md

 Note
 ----

 This package is in primitive stage of development.
-More features are coming soon and welcome to file issue for help.
+More features are coming soon.